nicolanapa/fifo-social-api/README.md

 -   Followers and Followed
 -   You can favorite any Post / Comment and save it
 -   Search for anything / posts / users
+-   User sessions are stored through cookies in the `user_session` table
     <br>
     <br>
 -   Editable